Envirometrix/PredictiveSoilMapping/docs/Soil_covariates.md

 targeted soil properties than the derivatives derived at finer resolutions.
 In this case, resolution (or scale) was represented through various DEM aggregation levels and filter sizes.
-Some physical and chemical processes of soil formation or vegetation distribution might not be effecive or obvious at finer aggregation levels, but these can become very visible at coarser aggregation levels.
+Some physical and chemical processes of soil formation or vegetation distribution might not be effective or obvious at finer aggregation levels, but these can become very visible at coarser aggregation levels.
 In fact, it seems that spatial dependencies and interactions of the covariates can often be explained better simply by a aggregating DEM and its